The Palomar Observatory Community

 Palomar Observatory is a research facility, but it is also a diverse and inclusive community of staff, astronomers and institutional partners, docent volunteers, educational partners, enthusiasts, visitors, and neighbors from Southern California and around the world.
 From the dedicated staff who keep the Observatory, telescopes, and instruments functioning, to the many members of the general public who visit us, all are welcome and encouraged to share in Palomar's rich tradition of research and education.

 Research at Palomar is conducted by astronomers from all over the world.
 Many are based in Southern California at Caltech and the Jet Propulsion Laboratory.
 Others are from domestic partners such as Yale University.
-International Palomar Partners include the University of Oxford and the National Astronomical Observatories of China.
+International Palomar Partners include the Weizmann Institute of Science (WIS) and the National Astronomical Observatories of China.
 To learn more about our scientists, please visit the Palomar astronomers page.

 Friends of the Observatory